 The choice depends on a particular website’s aim.

 The picture in the header should directly convey information about the business.
-For example, if it represents the food delivery service, then the image might depict a neat courier with aesthetically attractive food.
+For example, if it represents the food delivery service, the image might depict a neat courier with aesthetically attractive food.
 Generally speaking, the visitor, having seen your site, should want to buy something from you.

 High-quality photos.
 Photography is a powerful tool for web designers.
 It can tell a story, evoke emotion and motivate your visitors to scroll further.
 For sites with powerfully striking images, try making a transparent header.
 It better displays the images, retaining the main links.